Heavy-tailed max-linear structural equation models in networks with hidden nodes: Introduction and motivation

 \section{Introduction and motivation}

-Extreme value theory (EVT) has become indispensable for studying rare events, with particular applications to climate variables such as temperature, rainfall and flooding \citep{DHT}, storms and hurricanes {\citep{davisetal,fondev}, and to financial disasters \citep{EKM,poonetal}.
-Statistical modelling of such phenomena can improve our understanding of their underlying mechanisms and thus can suggest how to mitigate their effects.
-The modelling of multivariate extremes is a focus of active research, where the nonparametric character of joint distributions of extremes~\citep[Ch.~8, 9]{beirlant} has led to many directions of research, including spatial extremes \citep{DHT}, Bayesian modelling \citep[e.g.,][]{opitz2018inla} and graphical modelling \citep[]{engelke:hitz:18, gk}.
+Extreme value theory has become indispensable for studying rare events, with applications to high temperatures, rainfall and flooding \citep{DHT}, storms and hurricanes {\citep{davisetal,fondev}, and financial crises \citep{McNeil,poonetal}.
+Statistical modelling of such events can improve our understanding of the underlying mechanisms and thus can suggest how to mitigate their effects.
+The modelling of multivariate extremes is an area of high activity in which the nonparametric character of joint distributions~\citep[Ch.~8, 9]{beirlant} has generally restricted applications to fairly low dimensions.
+A variety of dimension reduction methods for extremes have been proposed, including clustering approaches \citep{Chautru,JanWan}, a principal components-like decomposition \citep{cooley}, factor analysis \citep{HKK}, and support detection \citep{goix}.
+Recent directions of research include spatial extremes \citep{DHT}, Bayesian approaches \citep[e.g.,][]{opitz2018inla}, and graphical modelling \citep[]{engelke:hitz:18, gk}.

-High dimensionality and the limited number of rare events pose challenges for extreme dependence modelling, so most applications concern low-to-moderate dimensional settings \citep{ES}.
-Some exceptions are \citet{Chautru} and \citet{JanWan}, who propose clustering approaches, \citet{cooley}, who develop a decomposition method analogous to principal components analysis, \cite{HKK}, whose approach is more akin to factor analysis, and \cite{goix}, who consider support detection for extremes.
-See \cite{sres} and \cite{ResnickHeavy} for an introduction and detailed treatment of multivariate~EVT.

-In this paper we discuss a class of graphical models for extremes using max-linear structural equation models in the sense of \cite{pearl} and introduced in \citet{gk}.
-They are called recursive max-linear models (RMLMs) \citep{gk} or max-linear Bayesian networks \citep{amendola,gkl}.
-A RMLM $\boldsymbol{X}$ supported on a {directed acyclic graph (DAG) $\mathcal{D}=(V,E)$ with nodes $V=\{1,\dots,D\}$ and edges $E$} is defined as
+{Graphical models have proven useful in studying high-dimensional data, and we contribute to this area by} considering a class of graphical models for extremes using max-linear structural equation models \citep{pearl} called recursive max-linear models (RMLMs) \citep{gk} or max-linear Bayesian networks \citep{amendola,gkl}.
+An RMLM $\boldsymbol{X}$ supported on a directed acyclic graph (DAG) $\mathcal{D}=(V,E)$ with nodes $V=\{1,\dots,D\}$ and edges $E$ is defined through the formula